clockworkgeek/Magento-Extra-RESTful/docs/Products.md

 If `values` is specified it must contain all values to be preserved.
 Any existing values not included will be deleted from the database.
-Values are identified by their `value` so it cannot be changed.
+Values are identified by `value_id` so it cannot be changed.
-If `value` is not recognised then a new value record is created.
+If `value_id` is not recognised then a new value record is created.
 Before updating consider loading the latest values with one of:

 - `GET /api/rest/products/options/:id`